In this article:

 a.
 Functional cysts

-The most common types of ovarian cysts develop routinely as part of the monthly menstrual cycle and disappear in a matter of 2 – 8 weeks without any treatment.
+The most common types of ovarian cysts develop routinely as part of the growth and ovulation of ovarian eggs during the monthly menstrual cycle and disappear in a matter of 2 – 8 weeks without any treatment.

 1. Follicular Cyst

-The female egg is formed within a fluid-filled sac present inside the ovary called a follicle.
+The female egg grows within a fluid-filled sac present inside the ovary called a follicle.

-However, if the ovulation fails to materialize, the fluid pools inside the partially mature follicle and acquires the shape of an enlarged follicular cyst.
+However, if the ovulation fails to materialize, the fluid remains inside the follicle and persists until it this follicular cyst gradually disappears.

 2. Corpus Luteum Cyst

-Both these cysts result from a functional rather than a disease process and are usually benign.
+Both these cysts result from a functional process rather than a disease process and are benign.

 b.
 Pathological Cyst